chrka/drlnd-p2-continuous-control/README.md

 ```

 After successfully training the agent, use the `run.py` program to load
-the weights and run the simulation, which takes similar parameters as
+weights and run the simulation, which takes similar parameters as
 the training program:

 ```shell